ES-1085/project-plant-boids-ellie-and-finn/proposal/proposal.md

 ## 2. Data

-Vegatation data from the seabird islands:
+Vegatation data from the seabird islands (Schoodic Island data not included in the rough dataset):

     ## Rows: 234 Columns: 10
     ## ── Column specification ────────────────────────────────────────────────────────